spacemeshos/post-rs/certifier/README.md

 Each field can also be provided as env variable prefixed with CERTIFIER.
 For example, `CERTIFIER_SIGNING_KEY`.

+##### Concurrency limit
+It's important to configure the maximum number of requests that will be processed in parallel.
+The POST verification is heavy on CPU and hence a value higher than the number of CPU cores might lead to drop in performance and increase latency.
+It will use the number of available CPU cores if not set.

 #### Docker
 There is a docker image created to simplify deployment: `spacemeshos/certifier-service`.